Neil McEvoy

+Neil John McEvoy (born 1970) is a Welsh nationalist politician, serving as leader of Propel since 2020, and a Cardiff Councillor for the Fairwater ward since 2008.

-Neil John McEvoy (born 1970) is a Welsh politician who represented the South Wales Central region in the Senedd from 2016 until 2021.
+Additionally, McEvoy was a Member of the Senedd (MS) for the South Wales central region from 2016 to 2021.

-He was elected as Member of the Senedd, then known as the Welsh Assembly, on the Plaid Cymru regional list, under the Additional Member System, and later sat as an independent.
-In February 2020 he announced that he was forming a new political party, the Welsh National Party, later renamed as Propel.
+He was elected to the Senedd, then known as the Welsh Assembly, on the Plaid Cymru regional list, under the Additional Member System, and later sat as an independent.
+In February 2020, he announced that he was forming a new political party, the Welsh National Party, later renamed as Propel.

 Early life and career

 McEvoy was born in 1970 in Cardiff.
 His maternal grandfather was a Yemeni who came to Cardiff to work on the docks, and he has spoken about the contribution that Yemenis made to Britain in the Second World War.
 McEvoy previously trained and worked as a teacher of modern languages.

 Political career

 McEvoy was elected to Cardiff Council as Welsh Labour Councillor for Riverside in 1999 and later became vice-chair of the Labour council group, he defected to Plaid Cymru in 2003.
 He lost his seat in Riverside in 2004, but was elected in 2008 in the Fairwater ward.
 He then became Deputy Leader of Cardiff Council between 2008 and 2012 under a Liberal Democrat-Plaid Cymru coalition administration.
 In 2012 he was re-elected to represent Fairwater.

 McEvoy stood as a Plaid Cymru candidate in the 2007 National Assembly for Wales election in Cardiff West.

 In 2012, as a councillor, McEvoy presented a petition in the Welsh language, resulting in an argument with representatives of other parties.
 Despite protests, McEvoy declined to speak in English at the council meeting.

 In September 2012, despite Plaid's decision not to put forward any candidates for Police and Crime Commissioner (PCC) elections, McEvoy said that he wanted to stand for the PCC for South Wales Police.
 McEvoy did not stand, Plaid did not put forward a candidate, and subsequently former MP Alun Michael won the position for Welsh Labour.